 This is where cyber security awareness can come into play.
 But only if you look at cyber security awareness as a gateway to understanding more about the entire online ecosystem.
 Cyber security can start by pointing out the most overt issues facing you, your family and your work colleagues.

-In order for you to protect yourself, your colleagues and the ones you love…and in order for them to protect you…staying alert and aware of how the ecosystem works is the only way.
+In order for you to protect yourself, your colleagues and the ones you love…and in order for them to protect you…staying alert and aware of how the ecosystem works are the only way.
 The first step in that journey is cyber security awareness, but it’s only the beginning.